eirrgang/gmxapi/python_packaging/documentation/reference/workspec_schema_0_2.rst

 Names (labels and UIDs) in the work graph are strings from the ASCII / Latin-1 character set.
 Periods (``.``) have special meaning as delimiters.

-Bare string values are interpreted as references to other work graph entities.
+Bare string values are interpreted as references to other work graph entities or API facilities known to the Context implementation.
 Strings in lists are interpreted as strings.

 .. todo:: Consider disallowing bare scalar constants.